Tom Snee, Office of Strategic Communication, 319-384-0010 (office), 319-541-8434 (cell)

 “They were afraid because they thought it might be graded and returned,” he says.

-Johnson retired from Cheyeny in 1971 and moved to Delaware with Eunice Johnson, her longtime partner.
+Johnson retired from Cheyney in 1971 and moved to Delaware with Eunice Johnson, her longtime partner.
 The two of them spent the next decades traveling the world before Lulu died in 1995 at age 88.

 “Lulu Johnson’s farm-to-faculty experience exemplifies Johnson County’s unique contribution to the state, an opportunity for a world-class education as well as professional and occupational mobility,” Schwalm says.